pongpisit/cloudflare-zero-trust-workshop/docs/06-ztna.md

 ---

-## Step 2: Add Public Hostname (Route Traffic)
+## Step 2: Add Public Hostname for Netdata

 After the connector is running, configure where traffic should go.
+We will expose the Netdata dashboard.

 ### 2.1 Add Public Hostname